 The Phantom Menace: Most of the podrace was left on the cutting room floor.
 In the film, we only get to see the edited highlights.
 The 2006 DVD reinstates some of the lost footage, but the introduction is still edited down, leaving several of the contestants unnamed.

 Attack of the Clones: In the rough cut, a group of Jedi evade the Trade Federation's starfighters and board the mothership, then proceed to work their way to the control center and destroy it.
 The battle droids all shut down, as at the end of The Phantom Menace, only to reactivate soon after when a countermeasure kicks in.
 This would have been really cool to see, although the movie is really long already, and everything that was left in is pretty crucial.

 Revenge of the Sith: For a good two decades, Star Wars fans had been waiting to see two events: Darth Vader's fall to the dark side and his consequent slaughter of his Jedi brethren.
 How could that not be one of the Crowning Moments of Awesome of the entire series?
 By only showing a couple seconds of Anakin's raid on the temple, relegating the bulk of the Jedi-slaying to the clone troopers.

 Emperor Palpatine permanently disbands the Imperial Senate (formerly the Galactic Senate), a governing body that plays a large role in the saga up to this point...except we don't get to see it.
 Not in the original, not in the Special Edition, and not in the 2004 DVD.
 We don't even get to see Palpatine in the whole film.
 Or Coruscant.

 Also, the Opening Narration says that the Rebel Alliance won its first battle against the Imperials and swiped the plans for the Death Star.
 What we get to see is a lone ship trying to outrun a Star Destroyer with the plans.
-The story will finally be told in the upcoming Rogue One.
+The story is finally told in Rogue One.